The Referral List I Wish School Had Given You

 And they don’t collapse the boundary between holding space and needing validation.

-3. Business Mentorship (Real Strategy—Not Just Emotional Coaching)
+3. Business Mentorship (Real Strategy—Not Just Mindset Coaching)

-These are not music teachers who decided to start something for their “forever students” and call it coaching.
+They’re not just teachers who decided to start something for their “forever students” and call it coaching.

 They collaborate without needing to be flattered.